 The classification of financial assets at initial recognition depends on the financial asset's contractual cash flow characteristics and the Group's business model for managing them.
 With the exception of trade receivables that do not contain a significant financing component or for which the Group has applied the practical expedient of not adjusting the effect of a significant financing component, the Group initially measures a financial asset at its fair value, plus in the case of a financial asset not at FVTPL, transaction costs.
-Trade receivables that do not contain a significant financing component or for which the group has applied the practical expedient or for which the Group has applied the practical expedient at the transaction price determined under HKFRS 15 in accordance with the policies set out for "Revenue recognition" below.
+Trade receivables that do not contain a significant financing component or for which the group has applied the practical expedient of not adjusting the under HKFRS 15 in accordance with the policies set out for "Revenue recognition" below.